Specialized Ankle & Foot Care

 Working exclusively with the foot and ankle, our surgeons integrate all aspects of specialized care by collectively combining their knowledge, experience, and expertise as the foundation of our foot and ankle team at Northwest Orthopaedic Specialists.

-Our two board-certified orthopedic surgeons, Dr. Padrta and Dr. Shirzad, are fellowship-trained in the foot and ankle and have dedicated their practices to this specialized field of study.
-With their commitment to continued education through attending courses, lecturing, writing, and actively learning the newest procedures and techniques, our two surgeons are the most highly skilled foot and ankle surgeons in the area.
+Our three fellowship-trained orthopedic surgeons, Dr. Jessica Kohring, Dr. Brian Padrta, and Dr. Khalid Shirzad, specialize in the foot and ankle and have dedicated their practices to this field of study.
+With their commitment to continued education through attending courses, lecturing, writing, and actively learning the newest procedures and techniques, our three surgeons are the most highly skilled foot and ankle surgeons in the area.

 Conditions we treat include:

 - Achilles Tendon Injuries